tijptjik/NarrowEclipse/story.md

 |       Participant      |        Character       |     Species          |   Location      |        Allegiance       |
 |:----------------------:|:----------------------:|:--------------------:|:---------------:|:-----------------------:|
 |      Matt Nodurft      |       Showzu Hare      |     [Arkanian][5]    |    Vesper V     |      Vesper Academy     |

+On Vesper V, Chief Scientist Showzu Hare is in the final stages of developing

+BR Tech allows anyone to cast a volumetric avatar which is almost indistinguishable from an actual person.
+The innovation under development on Vesper V is a scanner which would allow the Acolytes to extract avatars from anyone they managed to scan

+1. Steal the technology without asking for it
+    - XXX Runs out after the Pharosi and confronts them, eventually losing the skirmish.
+    - The Pharosi are now known as thieves.
+    - Damanged BR Tech cannot be repaired.
+1. Pursuade that BR Tech needs to be tested under real world circumstances to confirm it works.
+    - The BR Tech is tested on Tremmil Losi.
+    - The Pharosi aqcuire the tech, and XXX joins the Party.

 ## Spice Mines of Kessel